Scripture: Luke 13:31-35

 21 But you, O GOD my Lord, deal on my

-your name's sake; because your steadfast love is good,
+behalf for your name's sake; because your steadfast love is

 22 For I am poor and needy, and my heart is stricken within me.